Home | Events | Site Map | Contact Us

 Arizona

-The Smoke-free Arizona Act restricts smoking in public places and places of employment and provides for enforcement by the state.
+The Smoke-free Arizona Act restricts smoking in public places and places of employment and provides for enforcement.

 Ban on smoking.
 The Act prohibits smoking in all public places and places of employment within the state.
 Arizona Revised Statutes (ARS) §36-601.01(B).
 The Act defines “public places” to include enclosed “common areas of apartment buildings, condominiums or other multifamily housing facilities.”
 ARS §36-601.01(A)(9).